 2. Choice & Consent

-from the Registrar’s Office (for students) or Human Resources (for employees).
+If you are affiliated with our University, the Library automatically receives personally identifiable information to create and update your library account from the Registrar’s Office (for students) or Human Resources (for employees).

 3. Access by Users

 Individuals who use library services that require the function and process of personally identifiable information are entitled to view and/or update their information.
 You may either view or update your personal information online or in person.
 In both instances, you may be asked to provide some sort of verification of identity.
 The purpose of accessing and updating your personally identifiable information is to ensure that library operations can function properly.
 Such functions may include notification of overdue items, recalls, reminders, etc.

 The data we collect and maintain must be accurate and secure.
 We take reasonable steps to assure data integrity, including: using only reputable sources of data; providing our users access to their own personally identifiable data; updating data whenever possible; utilizing authentication systems that authorize use without requiring personally identifiable information; destroying untimely data or converting it to anonymous form.

 We protect personally identifiable information from unauthorized disclosure once it is no longer needed to manage library services.
 Information that will be regularly purged or shredded includes personally identifiable information on library resource use and material circulation history.